 References:

-** The previous MSEDCL DF requirements for Nagpur, Aurangabad and Jalgaon were
+** The previous MSEDCL DF requirements for Nagpur, Aurangabad and Jalgaon were:

 "The Bidder Company must have a minimum of 2 (two) years of experience in serving at least 2 lakhs consumers.
 A consumer is defined as any entity that acquires goods or services for direct use or ownership as well as for resale or use in production and manufacturing.
 OR The Bidder Company should have a minimum 2 (two) years of experience in employing and managing a workforce of more than 500 (Five hundred) employees.
 For this purpose, the employees should be engaged with the bidder company on a full time basis, whether on the rolls of the company, on contract basis or as advisors.
 AND The experience and track record to undertake the distribution of electricity and related activities in the Distribution Franchise Area.
 The bidding company should have minimum 5 (five) experienced personnel with distribution sector experience.
 Electricity distribution sector experience is defined in clause 5.2.13 of the RFP."